Binions

 Minimum Wager: $5 sports

 Comfort of Chairs: Okay, as long as you're not a primadonna.
-The main room is where the old sports book was and is quite nice and the tables and chairs are better.
-The tournament room is tired and dingy.
+The room is where the old sports book was and is quite nice and the tables and chairs are better.

 Closed Room or Open to Casino?
-The tournament room is open, but conveniently tucked away in the back corner, so it stays quiet.
-The new room is closed off and nicer.
-It is also closer to the rest of the casino.
+The room is closed off and fairly quiet. it is also close to the rest of the casino.

 Beginner Games or Classes?
 Nope, no lessons.
 At least, management couldn't remember any when we asked.